• Wed, June 17, 2026

 The total time for solar energy approval may vary depending on the type of installation (micro or mini generation) or the need for works on the electrical grid.

-See the deadlines established in REN 1000/2021:
+See what deadlines have been set in REN 1000/2021:

-Article 71: The distributor has a period of up to 5 business days, counting from the request, to verify the delivery of the necessary information and documents and adopt one of the following measures:
+The distributor has a period of up to 5 business days, counting from the request, to verify the delivery of the necessary information and documents and adopt one of the following measures:

 • Communicate to the consumer and other users that the information and documentation received are in accordance with the regulations and that studies, project and budget preparation will be carried out;